sisgandarli/distributed-file-sharing-client-app/README.md

-# DistributedApp
+# DistributedFileSharingSystem
-A distributed file sharing application using Apache Zookeeper
+A client for distributed file sharing system using Apache Zookeeper Java API